Bitters: Cocktail bitters

 Cocktail bitters are used for flavoring cocktails in drops or dashes.
 In the United States, many cocktail bitters are classified as alcoholic non-beverage products (non-beverage meaning not consumed like a typical beverage).
-As alcoholic non-beverage products, they are often available from retailers who do not sell liquor, such as supermarkets in many USA states.
+As alcoholic non-beverage products, they are often available from retailers who do not sell liquor, such as supermarkets in many US states.

 Some notable examples of cocktail bitters include: